jrkrichards/Horiseon_SEO_project/README.md

-# 01 HTML CSS Git: Code Refactor
+# Horiseon Webpage: Code Refactor

 ## About The Repository